Travel Tips for Iceland

 Gravel road signs in Iceland

 Before travelling to any new country, if you plan on driving in that country, it’s smart to learn to recognise the road signs.
-These are some of the more popular road signs that you’ll spot in Iceland.
 Make sure that you’re able to recognise them on sight, so you can know what they mean when you come across them while driving.

 Some, for example, will tell you to watch out for livestock, while others will tell you that the road will be switching from pavement to gravel.
 Knowing these signs can help you avoid car damage or even bodily damage that can result from an accident.
 If you see a sign that says the road is switching from pavement to gravel, you need to reduce your speed as that change is coming up quickly and hitting the gravel at a high speed can cause you to lose control of the vehicle.
 Similarly, a blind crest warning sign also requires you to slow down, so you can avoid colliding with another vehicle.